 And that’s what I wept about on Nov.
 9. Not that Hillary Clinton lost, or that Donald Trump will likely be our most white supremacist president since Andrew Jackson.
 It was that I said this all along and my white friends didn’t listen, white people didn’t listen, because they couldn’t see it in their charts and graphs and polls and statistics.
 And if they couldn’t see it, then they also couldn’t see me, and still don’t see me.
 And that’s hard to digest.
 I thought that, if nothing else, my white friends had overcome race, but they didn’t.
 And they may never do so.

 Because I’m going to be honest with you: I feel more black, more other, than I ever have in my entire life.
 I abandoned my job at Sojourners on Election Day and went to Pennsylvania — went deep into that now red state — to canvass.
 I walked alone through predominantly white neighborhoods, while wearing a hoodie, and I passed by Trump signs erect on front lawns, and I knocked on the doors of registered Democrats to make sure they were going out to vote.
 I stood on the side of a street, waiting for my ride to pick me up, and watched as white people eyed me and stared at my afro and wondered what I was doing on their turf.

-I said “Thank you” after I walked by a house that wasn’t on my list, and was told by the homeowner — who stood guard in front of their front door as though I was going to rob them — “Don’t come here.”
+I said “Thank you” after I walked by a house that wasn't on my list and was told by its owner — who stood guard in front of their front door as though I was going to rob them — “Don’t come here.”
 I said “Thank you” not to be a smart aleck, but because the instincts of my slave predecessors overpowered me, that need to say “Yes sir” if you want to keep Master happy, and therefore live.

 I walked and walked and walked, and I thought the entire time, “Is this how Trayvon Martin felt?
 Is this the anxiety that engulfed him?
 If I turn around right now, will there be a gun aimed at my chest?”